BalamiRR/Testinium-QA/README.md

 ```
 @Login
-Feature: Upgenix app login feature
+Feature: Testinium app login feature
   User Story:
   As a user, I should be able to login with correct credentials to different accounts.

   Accounts are: PosManager, SalesManager

   Background: For the scenarios in the feature file, user is expected to be on login page
-    Given User is on the upgenix login page
+    Given User is on the Testinium login page

   #1-Users can log in with valid credentials (We have 5 types of users but will test only 2 user: PosManager, SalesManager)
   @UPGN-286